-Streaming live from The Ark in Dublin directly to homes and schools across the country, this new show by The Ark Artist in Residence, Shaun Dunne, offers a window into children’s experience of the pandemic and the milestones they’ve missed along the way.
+Streaming live from The Ark in Dublin directly to homes and schools across the country, this new show by The Ark Artist in Residence, Shaun Dunne, offers a window into a child’s experience of the pandemic.

 Kyla is throwing a party on her street.
 Not just any party.
 It’s a graduation ceremony.
 It’ll be mad to see the kids from her old class again after so long.
 Summer 2020 was literally endless.

 Now that they’re all in first year, Kyla wants to get the old gang back together.
 She’s made caps, she has gowns, and she’s even prepared a speech.
 But there’s one visitor she’s not expecting…